 The Stormwater Management Report provided by G. Douglas Vallee Limited (dated May 1, 2025) provides that runoff from proposed development will be detained in an underground SWM chamber facility where minor and major storm events (2-year to 100-year storms) will be conveyed.
 Runoff released from the storage facility will be conveyed to the existing 450mm storm sewer on Gibralter Street.
-The report provides additional measures for post-development peak flow and quality control for the proposed development.
+The report provides additional measures for post-development peak flow and quality control.